Gabriel Bounin

 La Soltane by Gabriel Bounin, 1561.

 Gabriel Bounin (1520 in Chateauroux - 1604) was a French writer and dramaturgist of the 16th century.
 He was a lawyer of Châteauroux in Berry.
 In 1561, Gabriel Bounin published La Soltane, a tragedy highlighting the role of Roxelane (with no reliable sources or proof) in the execution of Şehzade Mustafa, the elder son of the Ottoman Sultan Suleiman the Magnificent.
-In defiance of the rules of the Pleiad, La Soltane was a play about a contemporary event, rather than a Classical one.
+In defiance of the rules of the Pléiade, La Soltane was a play about a contemporary event, rather than a Classical one.
 This tragedy marks the first time the Ottomans were introduced on stage in France.